 Longitudinal Study of Exposure to PBDEs and PFCs and child neurobehavior.
 Co-Principal Investigator.
 NIEHS.
 Jul 2011-Jun 2015.
 R01 ES020349.

 NICHD Cooperative Multi-Center Neonatal Research Network.
 Co-Investigator and Principal Investigator of Follow-Up Studies.
 NICHD.
 Apr 2011-Mar 2016.
 2U10 HD027853-16.

 Translational Studies on the Role of Developmental Pyrethroid Exposure in ADHD.
 Co-Investigator and Principal Investigator of subcontract.
 NIEHS.
 Jul 2010–Jun 2014.
 3R01 ES015991-04S1.

 Tori L. DeMartini, MD Physician, Division of General and Community Pediatrics 513-636-3148 email@example.com

 MD: The University of Texas Medical Branch at Galveston, Galveston, TX, 2009.

 Residency: Pediatrics, Cincinnati Children’s Hospital Medical Center, Cincinnati, OH.

 Certification: Pediatric, 2012.

-Joanna Thomson, MD, is a clinical fellow in Hospital Medicine with additional support through a National Research Service Award (NRSA).
+Joanna Thomson, MD, is a fellowship-trained pediatric hospitalist.
 She has a special interest in caring for hospitalized children with medical complexity with a research focus on the impact parents and health systems have on health outcomes for these children.
 Additionally, she has participated in rapid evidence adoption and quality improvement work.
-Dr. Thomson is currently pursuing a Master in Public Health at the Harvard School of Public Health.
+Dr. Thomson is completing a Master in Public Health at the Harvard School of Public Health.